 sudo flatpak uninstall --system com.anydesk.Anydesk -y

-Additionally, remove any unused Flatpak runtimes that are no longer needed:
+Additionally, remove any unused Flatpak runtimes that are no longer needed by other applications:

 sudo flatpak uninstall --unused -y